cmboswell/AIM/README.md

 generateVisualization.py -
     Generates a series of visualizations used in the final presentation and report for this project.

+companies.csv -
+    A CSV file listing all of the companies on the S&P 500 as of Fall 2018.

 company_filter.py -
     A list with a series of common words that are included in the names of corporations listed on the S&P 500.
 These words do not count as keywords which can distinguish a Tweet as relevant